Breeds and breed differences is a

 Friesians have high birth weight lambs and large litters, often resulting in

-industry was with Dorsets.
-I left the breed to pursue more
+sheep industry was with Dorsets.
+I bought some purebred

 definitely perform as advertised - they produce a lot of lambs.